rcl-identity/docs/aadb2c.md

 ![image](/images/aadb2c/app-registration6.png)

-# Adding a Custom Attribute
+# Adding Custom Attribute

-Azure AD B2C does not contain a Built-in attribute for **Date of Birth**.
-We will add this as a custom attribute.
+Azure AD B2C does not contain a Built-in attributes for **Date of Birth** and **Identity Approver**.
+The Identity Approver attribute can be used by the organization to manage the approval of a user sign up among several different departments or approvers.
+We will add these as custom attributes.

 - Open the B2C tenant